WillAbides/setup-go-faster/README.md

 Go versions aren't really semvers, but they are close enough to use semver constraints for the most part.
 There are a some gotchas to watch out for:

-- Go doesn't release .0 versions[^dot-zero-note].
-The first 1.15.x releas is 1.15, not 1.15.0.
+- Prior to go1.21, Go doesn't release .0 versions.
+The first 1.15.x release is 1.15, not 1.15.0.
 This means if you have set go-version to 1.15, when 1.15.1 is released it won't be used because 1.15 is an exact match.
-If you want any go in the 1.15 family, set go-version to `1.15.x`
+If you want any go in the 1.15 family, set go-version to `1.15.x`.
+For consistency, setup-go-faster@v1 continues to handle constraints for post 1.21 the same as pre 1.21.
+This may change in a future major version.

 - Go's pre-releases are not valid semver.
 For example the beta for 1.16 is 1.16beta1.
 This means pre-releases need to be explicitely specified.